testsigmahq/testsigma-docs/src/pages/docs/reports/runs/filter-custom-reports.md

 - If you want to filter out the results based on Test case Assignee , you need to select the appropriate Assignee in the filter as shown below.
     ![gif demonstrating how to use filters in your test plan and filter results using Assignee name](https://docs.testsigma.com/images/analytics-reports/gif-use-filters-test-plan-assignee-name.gif)

-- Similarly you can apply other filters to filter your test cases based on Created By, Priority and Type, etc.
+- Similarly you can apply other filters to filter your test cases based on Result, Type, Priority, Created By, Reviewer, Requirement, Requirement Type etc.
     ![filter-by-result-and-assignee-together](https://docs.testsigma.com/images/analytics-reports/filter-by-result-and-assignee-together.png)